scottstanfield/markdown-to-json/README.md

 `m2j.js` is used to read a folder of Markdown files, pulling out the YAML front matter from each, and saving it all as a JSON object.

+This is especially useful if you have a folder full of Markdown files that you want scanned and processed into a singl JSON file, which can then be consumed by Angular on the client, cached in a Node server, or saved in a nosql database.

 In addition to moving the YAML to JSON, a few extra elements are created:

 -  `iso8601` [formatted][1] from `date` using [Moment.js][2]